 3. Proactively include mirrors and windows

 1 in 2 Asian Americans report feeling unsafe in the U.S. due to their race/ethnicity.
 This is an alarming reality that all educators must acknowledge.
 This is due to experiencing or observing discrimination on the basis of race, not seeing yourself represented in positions of power, and not being taught historical truths about American history and the important contributions from Asian communities.

 I disliked History class for this reason.
 Page after page, my textbooks reaffirmed that all the great inventors, explorers, and leaders, were white.
 There was no learning, discovery, or entry point for me to see myself and my potential.
 I didn’t have a mirror.
 Effective teachers who are culturally responsive and informed, plan for both mirrors and windows.
 Mirrors representing content where students can see themselves reflected and windows representing the opportunities students are given to look into and learn from the lived experience of others.

-I encourage all educators to include both mirrors and windows so students can see their potential, feel championed, and build community with their peers – one that celebrates their cultural identity and self-expression.
+I encourage all educators to include both mirrors and windows so students can see their potential, feel championed, and build community with their peers – one that celebrates their cultural identity and self.
 We owe it to our students to pulse the evolving sociopolitical landscape and respond with transparency, care, and intention.

 Cho holds credentials in DEI and Instructional Coaching and is a specialist in brand trust, business transformation, and employee experience.
 She has supported clients like Microsoft, Chanel, Michael & Susan Dell Foundation, GSK, Haleon, McKinsey, Lindt, DIRECTV, Planet Fitness, Tencent America, and Kaiser Permanente, just to name a few.
 She was recently named a finalist for the LA Business Journal’s DEI Executive of the Year recognition.